 2.5.
-The problem of dominated extension originated with the Hahn-Banach theorem.
-Theorem 2.3 as stated was discovered by L. V. Kantorovich in 1935 and was perceived as a generalization serving somewhat bizarre purposes.
+The problem of dominated extension originated with the Hahn-Banach theorem (see [137] for its history).
+Theorem 1.4.13 (1) as stated was discovered by L. V. Kantorovich in 1935 and was perceived as a generalization serving somewhat bizarre purpose.
 Now it became a truism that convex analysis and the theory of ordered vector spaces are boon companions.
 The equivalence between the dominated extension and least upper bound properties was first established by W. Bonnice and R. Silvermann and T.-O. To; a crucial simplification is due to A. D. Ioffe.